Learn

 image

-Love your legumes: Beans, lentils, chickpeas are not only affordable pantry staples, they’re also good sources of fibre and a great addition to soups, salads, stews and even dips.
-They also double as a protein source alongside your tasty beef or lamb.
+Load up with legumes: Beans, lentils, chickpeas are packed with fibre and a great addition to soups, salads, stews and even dips.
+They’re cost-effective pantry staples and also add extra protein alongside your tasty beef or lamb.